Find Affordable College Courses

 Lubbock, TX

-Texas Tech University ranked #6 on this year’s Most Popular Wildlife Management Master’s Degree Schools list.
-Texas Tech is a very large public school located in the city of Lubbock.
+Texas Tech University landed the #6 spot in the 2023 rankings for the most popular master’s degree wildlife management programs.
+Texas Tech is a fairly large public school located in the large city of Lubbock.

 About 40% of the students majoring in wildlife at the school are women while 60% are male.